Library documentation

 MatrixAlgebraKit.TruncationKeepSortedType

-Truncation strategy to keep the first howmany values when sorted according to sortby or the last howmany if rev is true.
+Truncation strategy to keep the first howmany values when sorted according to by in increasing (decreasing) order if rev is false (true).

 source